remg427/TA-thehive/README.md

 # TA-thehive
-This add-on is designed to add alert action on Splunk to create alerts in [The Hive](https://thehive-project.org/)
+This add-on is designed to add alert action on Splunk to create alerts in [The Hive](https://thehive-project.org/) if you look for a version for Splunk Cloud, look at [TA-thehive-CE](https://splunkbase.splunk.com/app/4819/) or the repo

 # Installation
 This app is designed to run on Splunk Search Head(s) on Linux plateforms